Paul-Owori/Employee-Points-Accrual-System/README.md

 Employee-Points-Accrual-System is a simple app to keep track of employee benefits based on a system that accrues points to each employee based on their employment tier and tenure.
 The points can then be exchanged for various benefits.

+## Note

+This project was completed to this level of progress in 4 hrs, A more complete version of it can be found in this repository => [Repository-link](https://github.com/Paul-Owori/Employee-Points-Accrual-System-2)

 ## Installation

 Clone the repository